You consider your dog a part of the family, but they come with a few frustrations humans aren’t guilty of.

 However, there are also ways to reduce the amount of pet fur in your home.

-If you’re about to renovate and new flooring is part of your plans, certain construction materials will benefit you.
+Certain construction materials will benefit you if you’re about to renovate and new flooring is part of your plans.

 Research what the best hardwood flooring for pets is before you make a decision.